Jorisbo/Mkgmap-Mapnik-Style-Garmin/README.md

 # 20181222 Implemented mapnik changes up to release 4.18.0
 Changes can be found on https://github.com/gravitystorm/openstreetmap-carto/blob/master/CHANGELOG.md

-# Mkgmap-Mapnik-Style-Garmin
-This is a custom style and corresponding typ file for mkgmap.
+# Mkgmap style and type for rendering Garmin maps in the OSM Mapnik.
 It renders Garmin Maps for Basecamp and Mapsource in the OSM Mapnik style.
 The result is a map identical to https://www.openstreetmap.org The maps are tested with a Garmin Oregon 600.